Stiff Competition - the novel

 Added

-Indigo Open Poetry Prize 2023.
-Here we have another contest from Indigo Dreams Publishing in Devon.
-It is for poems of up to 40 lines on any subject.
+Gregory O’Donoghue International Poetry Competition.
+This annual contest from the Munster Literature Centre in Cork, Ireland, is for poems of up to 40 lines in English on any subject.

 Comp Page: